 Day 3 and 4 – Bursa

 Bursa was the first capital city of the Ottoman Empire.
 But here is not only known for its history, but also its silk, ski resorts, and thermal baths made here a must-visit city.
-Due to located near an extinct volcano called Uludağ mountain, Bursa has thermal baths with mineral-rich waters.
+Due to its location near an extinct volcano called Uludağ mountain, Bursa has thermal baths with mineral-rich waters.

-If you are visiting Bursa, you should experience the traditional thermal Turkish bath, since it is one of kind!
+If you are visiting Bursa, you should experience the traditional thermal Turkish bath, since it is one of a kind!
 The mineral water boils up from below to comfort you and nurture your skin!
 As a tradition, you should get the best rubdown (kese) to get rid of the dead skin cells and a massage just to relax your muscles.